Let’s Talk About Breast Cancer

 We went to some of the nation’s top experts in breast cancer to bring you the most up-to-date information possible.

-P. Hank Schmidt, M.D.Breast Surgical Oncologist
+P. Hank Schmidt, M.D.

-Jonathan Stegall, M.D.Medical Director
+Jonathan Stegall, M.D.

-Zahi Mitri, M.D.Breast Cancer Oncologist
+Zahi Mitri, M.D.

-In each of these people, their breast cancer began the same way: A rogue cell began to multiply in ways it’s not supposed to, eventually forming a tumor.
-To really understand the different types and stages of breast cancer, it helps to have an image in your mind of where it starts and how it grows.
+No matter who you are, breast cancer begins in a similar fashion: A rogue cell multiples in ways it’s not supposed to, eventually forming a tumor.
+But to really understand the different types and stages of breast cancer, it helps to have an image in your mind of where a tumor starts and how it grows.